MicrosoftDocs/cloud-adoption-framework/docs/get-started/help.md

 # Help finding the appropriate getting started guide

 The Cloud Adoption Framework can help you get started in ways, so there are several getting started guides.
-This article groups those guides to find the one that best aligns with you current challenges.
+This article groups those guides to find the one that best aligns with your current challenges.

 <!-- markdownlint-disable MD033 -->
 <br>